MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-send-app-notification.md

 ---
-title: SendAppNotification and related functions in Power Apps
+title: XSendAppNotification and related functions in Power Apps
-description: Reference information including syntax and examples for the SendAppNotification, CreateUrlAction, CreateSidePaneActionForDashboard, CreateSidePaneActionForEntity, CreateSidePaneActionForEntityList, and CreateTeamsChatAction functions in Power Apps.
+description: Reference information including syntax and examples for the XSendAppNotification, XCreateUrlAction, XCreateSidePaneActionForDashboard, XCreateSidePaneActionForEntity, XCreateSidePaneActionForEntityList, and XCreateTeamsChatAction functions in Power Apps.
 author: jaredha

 ms.topic: reference